randallard/correspondence-games/PRPs/configurable-game-framework-prd.md

 - [ ] Specify `scoringMethod: cumulative` (vs. winner-per-round)
 - [ ] Set `winCondition: highest-total` or `first-to-threshold`
 - [ ] UI adapts to show all 10 rounds in history
-- [ ] URL encoding handles 10 rounds within size limits
+- [ ] localStorage stores full history regardless of round count

 **Edge Cases:**
-- Very high round counts (100+) → Warning about URL length
+- Very high round counts (100+) → localStorage can handle it
 - Round count = 1 → Single-round mode (no round counter UI)
 - Round count = 0 → Validation error

+### Story 4: Player Completes Game and Downloads History
+**As a player**, I want to download my game history when a game finishes, so that I can keep a record before it's deleted from my browser.

+**Acceptance Criteria:**
+- [ ] When game reaches "finished" status, show results screen
+- [ ] Results screen displays download button with clear messaging
+- [ ] Notice: "This game will be deleted when you start a new game"
+- [ ] Download creates JSON file with complete game history
+- [ ] Downloaded file includes: all rounds, choices, scores, timestamps, player names
+- [ ] Starting a new game auto-deletes finished games from localStorage

+**Edge Cases:**
+- User closes tab without downloading → Game still in localStorage until new game started
+- User downloads multiple times → Each download creates new file
+- localStorage full → Show warning before allowing new game start

-### Story 4: Developer Extends Framework
+### Story 5: Developer Extends Framework
 **As a developer**, I want to understand how to add custom game logic beyond payoff matrices, so that I can build more complex games.

 **Acceptance Criteria:**